CMSgov/dpc-static-site/src/_pages/dpc-data.md

 ## How the data is structured: FHIR resource types

 DPC uses FHIR (Fast Healthcare Interoperability Resources) as a standard, compliant way to share Medicare beneficiary data.
-In FHIR, data is structured into basic building blocks called “Resources.”
+In FHIR, data is structured into basic building blocks called "Resources."
 DPC also has its own bulk FHIR specification to securely handle large numbers of Medicare beneficiary files.

 ## Applicable FHIR Resources